 ||Sat 26 Sep 2020

 |Sat 26 Sep 2020

 |Sat 24 Oct 2020

 About the Area

 Lido Beach Holiday Park is a much loved family park situated in Prestatyn, North Wales.
-The park itself offers a children's play area, tennis courts, a cafe and a launderette.
+The park itself offers a children's play area, tennis courts, and a launderette.
 The safe sandy beach can be accessed from the park without having to cross any roads.

 Lido Beach Holiday Park is within walking distance of Prestatyn town centre and its railway station and coach station, and only a ten minutes drive to Rhyl.
 Both Rhyl and Prestatyn have a lot to offer including restaurants, bars, beautiful scenery, and of course maarkets on almost each day of the week.